GlenSearle/etherium-parity-ethstats/README.md

-## etherium-parity-ethstats#
+## ethereum-parity-ethstats#

-This builds a containerised, self contained, Etherium network.
+This builds a containerised, self contained, Ethereum network.

 This netowrk consists of:
-> three Etherium nodes.
+> three Ethereum nodes.
 > Parity built from the latest release
 > eth-netstat for the monitoring